 I didn't go hungry though, because the 90's served up so much sugar on TV it's a wonder I still have all my teeth.
 Let's just say, my brother and I had "less badass" interests on lazy Saturday mornings in 1990, and shows like Maya the Bee, The Littl'bits, Shining Time Station, Fraggle Rock, Eureka's Castle (sadly) and Sonic the Hedgehog made up the bulk of it.
 Anything clean, colorful, mindless, and utterly devoid of muscles was good enough.
-These shows didn't activate my urges to break into random sword fighting during commercial breaks, but I guess the world is better off for that.
+These shows didn't activate my urges to break into random sword fighting during commercial breaks, but they were sweet enough pieces of eye candy to chew down between commercial breaks.
 They may have been trying to instead stimulate that seldom-used thing called a brain, but then again probably not.
-If my brain couldn't be compelled by cars, guns, muscles, and pizza, then it was probably going to be compelled by hedgehogs, stupid dogs, exploding eyes, and pizza, anyways.
+If my brain couldn't be compelled by cars, guns, muscles, and pizza, then it probably wasn't going to be compelled by hedgehogs, stupid dogs, exploding eyes, and pizza, either.

 I didn't like Ninja Turtles, Street Sharks, Dino-Vengers, Gargoyles, Transformers, or even the dang Cheetahmen.
 Did I watch them?
 Well, of course.
 Who didn't?
 Who doesn't know their Raphael from their Donatello?
 Who doesn't love Ripster and Streex?
 Who can't name T-bone's signature move?
 Come on.
 But give me Rocko's Modern Life and Pete and Pete any day.
 I traded bulging muscles, Kung Fu turtles, and underwear being worn on the outside, for fuzzy puppets, claymation puke, and cartoon animals who don't even wear underwear, let alone pants.
 No, violence was too intense for this little dork, but I could stomach a good "Sonic